Input Size: 0 B

 $$\text{Savings } (\%) = \left( 1 - \frac{\text{Bytes}_{\text{Minified}}}{\text{Bytes}_{\text{Original}}} \right) \times 100$$

-This structural table shows typical size reduction outcomes across standard web assets:
+This structural table shows typical size reduction outcomes across standard web assets when HTML minify and compression techniques are applied:

 Document Type Category Formatting Elements Removed Average Space Saved (%) Impact on UX & Page Load Time